awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ### Health<a name="environments-dashboard-health"></a>

 The overall health of the environment\.
-With  enabled, the environment status is shown with a **Causes** button you can choose to view more information about the current status\.
+With [Enhanced Health Reporting and Monitoring](health-enhanced.md) enabled, the environment status is shown with a **Causes** button you can choose to view more information about the current status\.

-For  environments, a link to the Monitoring Console is shown\.
+For [Basic Health Reporting](using-features.healthstatus.md) environments, a link to the [Monitoring Console](environment-health-console.md) is shown\.

 ### Running Version<a name="environments-dashboard-version"></a>

 The name of the application version running on your environment\.
-Choose **Upload and Deploy** to upload a source bundle and deploy it to your environment\.
+Choose **Upload and Deploy** to upload a [source bundle](applications-sourcebundle.md) and deploy it to your environment\.
 This option creates a new application version\.

 ### Configuration<a name="environments-dashboard-config"></a>